syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/Getting-Started.md

 ## Configure first day of week

-The first day of a week can be changed by setting `FirstDayOfWeek` property.
-The following code example shows how to set `FirstDayofWeek` property.
+The first day of a week can be changed by setting the `FirstDayOfWeek` property.
+The following code example shows how to set the `FirstDayofWeek` property:

 {% tabs %}